MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/answer-prompts.md

 ## Re-prompt

-You can use a REST API to cause a prompted document or dossier to be re-prompted.
+You can use a REST API to cause a prompted document or dashboard to be re-prompted.
 You cannot currently use a REST API to specifically re-prompt a report.

 ## Nested prompts

-It is possible that the report, dossier, or document contains nested prompts which need to be resolved prior to fetching data.
+It is possible that the report, dashboard, or document contains nested prompts which need to be resolved prior to fetching data.
 These prompts can be nested _n_ levels deep, so this workflow may need to be iterated over.

 Let's see an example report with the following template: